J. S. Steward: Career

 Steward was a member of the Colonial Services Club, Cambridge.
-He was elected a member of the Woolhope Naturalists' Field Club in 1954, and from 1964 to 1965, was president of the Central Veterinary Society.
+He was elected a member of the Woolhope Naturalists' Field Club in 1954, and from 1964 to 1965 was president of the Central Veterinary Society.

 While studying the infection of horses by strongyle worm in 1932, Steward found it existed in the diseased tendon tissues of the withers of farm colts.

-In 1933, Steward was successful in establishing that the worm Onchocerca cervicalis Railliet and Henry is transmitted by C. tuberculosis Mg., and probably by another species of Culicoides.
-This worm is the principal cause of fistulous withers and poll-evil in horses.
+In 1933, Steward was successful in establishing that the worm Onchocerca cervicalis Railliet and Henry is transmitted by Culicoides nubeculosus and probably by another species of Culicoides.
+This worm is the principal cause of fistulous withers and poll evil in horses.

-1936 study of the life history of Brucella abortus by Steward revealed that adult forms of the parasite are common in the neck ligament, while embryos are found in the skin of this region.
+A 1936 study of the life history of Brucella abortus by Steward revealed that adult forms of the parasite are common in the neck ligament, while embryos are found in the skin of this region.
 They develop in the midge's body in the course of about 24 to 25 days, and are then capable of infecting horses.

 As a member of the Royal Society of Medicine, Steward believed that "the limitations and the great potentialities of veterinary inspection of dairy stock were scarcely appreciated."
-He proposed to the society in 1944 that, in the interest of puiblic health, more should be done to educated the public by the Ministry of Health and to improve the safety of milk supply by the Ministry of Agriculture.
+He proposed to the society in 1944 that, in the interest of public health, more should be done to educate the public by the Ministry of Health and to improve the safety of milk supply by the Ministry of Agriculture.

-In 1945, Steward recorded, for the first time in Great Britain, Malignant edema in swine likely due to Clostridium septicum.
+In 1945, Steward recorded malignant edema, a rapidly fatal wound infection likely due to Clostridium septicum, in swine for the first time in Great Britain.

-In 1951, Steward announced the preliminary results of his application of Gammexane to arthropods of veterinary importance.
+In 1951, Steward announced the preliminary results of his application of Gammexane, an organochlorine chemical, to arthropods considered of veterinary importance.
 The results being promising, he concluded that "Among the synthetic insecticides Gammexane is outstanding in acaricidal activity, and this important veterinary use is being investigated further."

 Regarding human interactions, Steward proposed the marsh rice rat as a model organism in 1951 to study certain infections to which other rodents used at the time are not susceptible.
 With Imperial Chemical Industries in 1952, he imported a dozen swamp rats from Florida to test the effectiveness of new drugs.
-They, he believed, would be more effective then the often used cotton rats "because they are considerably smaller".
+These, he believed, would be more effective than the cotton rats often used "because they are considerably smaller".

-In 1955, Steward wrote four articles on Anthelmintic studies for the peer-reviewed scientific journal Parasitology.
-Each focused on a different approach to chemical testing.
+In 1955, Steward wrote four articles on anthelmintic studies for the peer-reviewed scientific journal Parasitology, each focusing on a different approach to chemical testing.

+After leaving Imperial Chemical Industries, Steward acquired a veterinary practice at 68 St James' Street, a Grade II* listed building in Nottingham, where he practised as Evershed, Smythe & Steward.

+Personal life

-Steward resided in Gwynne House, Hereford and later Inkersall Manor, Bilsthorpe.
+Steward resided at Gwynne House, Gwynne Street, Hereford and later Inkersall Manor, Bilsthorpe.